-Upon completion of this course, students will be introduced to the legal system and learn to differentiate between law and ethics.
-Students will also learn oral and written communication and basic writing skills that will give them the practice in writing e-mails, messages, memos, and professional letters.
+PDMT100 PROFESSIONAL DEVELOPMENT WITH MEDICAL TECHNOLOGY LEC 30/LAB 60/EXT 00/TL90 Upon completion of this course, students will be introduced to the legal system and learn to differentiate between law and ethics.
+Students will also learn oral and written communication.
+Student will understand basic writing skills that will give them the practice in writing e-mails, messages, memos, and professional letters.
 Students will also be able to identify the barriers of oral communication and how to better respond to others who may be affected by a wide spectrum of physical and/or emotional states in the workplace.
 Students will learn the basic use of keys, numbers, and symbols of keyboarding.
-The student will also learn basic computer concepts and features of Word, Excel, PowerPoint, and Outlook applications and integrate data between the applications by completing lab assignments.
+The student will also learn basic computer concepts and features of Word, Excel, PowerPoint, Outlook applications and integrate data between the applications by completing lab assignments.
 [Prerequisite: None]